Newton Glassman: Catalyst buys Callidus

 Alternative lender Callidus Capital Corp. was founded by Sam Fleiser in 2004.
 In 2007, Catalyst bought a controlling share in Callidus; Catalyst owns almost 60% of Callidus and is a main source of funding for Callidus as well.

 In 2011, Glassman took over Callidus with the goal of making the company public and increasing its loan books.

 In April 2014, Catalyst took Callidus public at C$14 a share.
 By 2019, Callidus had posted 10 consecutive quarters of net losses in what was described as a company “meltdown”.
 Analysts have said legal chill is one likely reason buyers were reluctant to come forward.
 In October 2019, Braslyn Ltd spent 75 cents a share, 95 per cent below the company’s initial offer price in 2014, and in the transaction bought "the minority shares not owned by Catalyst".

 Philanthropy

 Glassman donated $2.5 million to the University of Western Ontario's faculty of law as part of a $10 million plan to fund programs on insolvency and restructuring.

 The neonatal intensive care unit of Toronto's Sunnybrook Health Sciences Centre has borne Glassman's name since 2014.

 Personal life

 Glassman works in Toronto, has a Lake House in Muskoka and a retreat in the Bahamas.
-In 2022, Newton and his wife separated and he took their child and moved to the Bahamas.
-His wife is suing for his extradition and return of their child.
+In 2022, Newton and his wife separated.